smcclab/smc-course/_assessments/02-portfolio.md

 ## Submission process

-1. Write your portfolio in the provided template markdown file in your gitlab repository.
+1. Write your portfolio in the provided template markdown file in your GitLab repository.
-2. Download the PDF artefact to check that it looks the way you want.
-3. Upload the PDF to Wattle by the deadline.
+2. Download the PDF artefact to check that it looks the way you want and update it in GitLab by the deadline.

 ## Creative Notes